PostHog/posthog.com/contents/blog/equity_explainer.md

 When a startup company is incorporated, the founders decide on how to divide ownership between them by (quite literally) choosing a random number of shares to create out of thin air and distributing them to each other in some proportion.

-In the common two-founder model, most start-ups distribute the shares as a 50/50 split between them, accounting for 100% ownership of the business.
-The shares are "purchased" for a nominal cost like a ten-thousandth of a cent because the value of a newly minted start-up company is effectively nothing.
+In the common two-founder model, most startups distribute the shares as a 50/50 split between them, accounting for 100% ownership of the business.
+The shares are "purchased" for a nominal cost like a ten-thousandth of a cent because the value of a newly minted startup company is effectively nothing.

 As our hypothetical founders pull Red-Bull-fueled all-nighters building their MVP and applying to accelerator programs, the valuation of their company slowly increases until the point where they seek outside investors to inject capital into the business to expedite growth.